Wine runs deep in the blood of America’s elite politicians – especially our Presidents.

 Back then, Madeira was favored because it was one of the only wines that managed to survive the long voyage overseas to the Americas without spoiling.
 Madeira was so loved, in fact, that during the signing of the Declaration of Independence the Founding Fathers consumed 50 bottles of the wine… along with another 60 bottles of Claret and 22 bottles of Port.
 So, considering there were 56 delegates present, that’s about two and a half bottles per delegate.
 Perhaps a little overkill… But, who are we to judge?

 Although 90+ Cellars doesn’t have a Madeira in our portfolio, we do have a few “Clarets” (red blends made with Bordeaux varietals).
-Given his enjoyment of these wines, we think old GW would have loved our Lot 150 Cabernet Sauvignon and Lot 100 Monster Red Blend.
-Both of these wines are big, bold and high class… just like our first President.
+Given his enjoyment of these wines, we think old GW would have loved our Lot 150 Cabernet Sauvignon.
+This wine is big, bold and high class… just like our first President.

 “Wine brightens the life and thinking of anyone.” – Thomas Jefferson